-Most pasta salads lean light and refreshing—but this one?
-It comes with a bold kick and a creamy twist that makes it unforgettable.
-Buffalo chicken pasta salad is that recipe you bring to a cookout once, and it becomes the thing people expect every time.
+Most pasta salads lean light and refreshing-but this one?
+It comes with a bold kick and a creamy twist that makes it unforgettable, featuring Buffalo-style hot sauce from Buffalo, New York.

 The first time I made it, I tossed it together last minute for a backyard hangout, and it vanished before the burgers hit the grill.
 It's spicy, tangy, and hearty enough to stand on its own.